 Are Non-Competes enforceable?

-Non-compete agreements are permitted and enforceable in New York state to a degree.
+New York State permits non-compete agreements to a degree.
 In order for the non-compete to be valid, it must:

 - Be necessary to protect the employer’s legitimate interests;